code-423n4/2024-03-zksync/docs/zkSync Era/Smart contract Section/Handling L1→L2 ops on zkSync.md

 - The operator puts a malicious priority operation with an upgrade into the bootloader memory.
 This operation was never included in the priority operations queue / and it is not an upgrade transaction.
 However, as already mentioned above the bootloader has no idea what priority / upgrade transactions are correct and so this transaction will be processed.

 The most important caveat of this malicious upgrade is that it may change implementation of the `Keccak256` precompile to return any values that the operator needs.
 - When the`priorityOperationsRollingHash` will be updated, instead of the “correct” rolling hash of the priority transactions, the one which would appear with the correct topmost priority operation is returned.
-The operator can’t amend the behaviour of  `numberOfPriorityTransactions`, but it won’t help much, since the the`priorityOperationsRollingHash` will match on L1 on the execution step.
+The operator can’t amend the behaviour of `numberOfPriorityTransactions`, but it won’t help much, since the the `priorityOperationsRollingHash` will match on L1 on the execution step.

 That’s why the concept of the upgrade transaction is needed: this is the only transaction that can initiate transactions out of the kernel space and thus change bytecodes of system contracts.
-That’s why it must be the first one and that’s why [emit](https://github.com/code-423n4/2023-10-zksync/blob/ef99273a8fdb19f5912ca38ba46d6bd02071363d/code/system-contracts/bootloader/bootloader.yul#L587) its hash via a system L2→L1 log before actually processing it.
+That’s why it must be the first one and that’s why [emit](https://github.com/code-423n4/2024-03-zksync/blob/main/code/system-contracts/bootloader/bootloader.yul#L603) its hash via a system L2→L1 log before actually processing it.

 ## Why it doesn’t break on the previous version of the system

-This section is not required for Boojum understanding but for those willing to analyze the production system that is deployed at the time of this writing.
+This section is not required for current system understanding but for those willing to analyze the previous production system which wasn't susceptible to attack.

 Note that the hash of the transaction is calculated before the transaction is executed: [https://github.com/matter-labs/era-system-contracts/blob/3e954a629ad8e01616174bde2218241b360fda0a/bootloader/bootloader.yul#L1055](https://github.com/matter-labs/era-system-contracts/blob/3e954a629ad8e01616174bde2218241b360fda0a/bootloader/bootloader.yul#L1055)